 - 1 Tbsp + 2 tsp Fresh garlic diced

-- 1 Tbsp + 1 tsp Taco seasoning I always make my own and I use THIS RECIPE
+- 1 Tbsp + 1 tsp Taco seasoning I always make my own using the recipe linked!

 - 3/4 Cup Tomato Sauce